-The AIA 2030 Challenge is a national effort to encourage an industry wide commitment to prioritize building energy performance and reduce building-related impacts on the environment.
-It plans to achieve this change by a framework for standardized reporting so that every project and firm can compete to meet and exceed AIA 2030's annual energy use percent reduction target.
-Every year leading up to 2030, AIA will update the years the percent reduction until every firm participating in the challenge should be able to achieve Net-Zero ratings on all projects.
+The Architecture 2030 Challenge is a national effort to encourage an industry-wide commitment to prioritize building energy performance and reduce building-related impacts on the environment.
+It plans to achieve this change by a framework for standardized reporting (DDx) so that every firm can compete to meet the Challenge's annual 2030 energy-use percent reduction target (currently at an 80% Reduction from Baseline in 2021).

 How can cove.tool help?

 Every cove.tool project generates the minimum amount of information needed to set up and report a project to the 2030 DDx.
 Inputs include calculating the baseline and predicted Energy Use Intensity (EUI), Lighting Power Density (LPD), Renewable Energy (PV), and Embodied Carbon (kgCO2e).
 These values are used to demonstrate how your building falls on the performance spectrum for Energy and Carbon Use Reduction.
 Cove.tool has also built in the 2030 DDx Dashboard (AIA 2030 Design Data Exchange) so you can track and report your firm's projects and update your building's performance in every design phase.

 Note that the 2030 DDx platform has changed its reporting workflow and web-interface as of October 2020 (for the 2021 Reporting Period).
 Previously factors like Envelope Assumptions and Water Usage were collected during the reporting process.
 This has now been removed, but in its place, a new Design Phase Data section has been included.
 This section requires projects to report EUI, WWR%, LPD, (and if available) Renewable Energy Usage, and Embodied Carbon.
 The following sections will explain how cove.tool can be used to set up a project and also how to report to the later design phase stages.